 Tom was charged in San Mateo County Superior Court with vehicular manslaughter with gross negligence while intoxicated (Penal Code § 191.5), as well as felony DUI with injury to another (Vehicle Code § 23153(a)) and felony DUI with injury to another and having a BAC of .08% or higher (Vehicle Code § 23153(b)).

 At trial, the prosecutor argued that Tom’s silence at the scene was evidence of his guilt.
 The jury convicted Tom of vehicle manslaughter with gross negligence (Penal Code § 192(c)(1)), as well as gross negligence resulting in injury to another.
 However, the jury acquitted him of all alcohol-related charges.
-The exact reason for this is unclear from the reported decision, but most likely was because Tom’s blood alcohol content was not taken within three hours of his last driving.
+The exact reason for this is unclear from the reported decision, but most likely was because Tom’s blood was not taken within three hours of his last driving.
 Tom was sentenced to four years for his conviction of vehicular manslaughter, plus an additional term of three years to the great bodily injury on Wong’s other daughter in the car, who survived.

 Tom appealed the judgment on many grounds, the most relevant of which being that the prosecution violated his Fifth Amendment privilege against self-incrimination by introducing evidence at trial of his pre-arrest, pre-Miranda

 silence as proof of his guilt.
 Miranda v.
 Arizona

 (1966) 384 U.S. 436.
 Tom objected to the introduction of such evidence at trial.
 On appeal, Tom argued that the trial court’s error was not harmless beyond a reasonable doubt.

 The Firth Appellate District, in People v.
 Richard Tom

 (2012 DJDAR 3595), agreed with Tom and reversed the conviction.